 Create a clear plan

 Planning is the most important aspect of a successful transition into retirement.
 Planning early and reevaluating often is critical.
-One way to establish a sound financial plan is to work with a financial advisor, who can help you not only establish goals, but work to make them a reality.
-Additionally, financial advisors can help counsel families where members may have different goals or considerations that need to be taken into account.
+One way to establish a sound financial plan is to work with a financial team, who can help you not only establish goals, but work to make them a reality.
+Additionally, financial teams can help counsel families where members may have different goals or considerations that need to be taken into account.
 They can help communicate each person’s unique goals and assist families in creating a shared plan that meets everyone’s needs.

 Finally, they can also track your progress and help identify any changes you may need to make along the way.
 For anyone considering retirement, asking the important questions, creating a strategic plan and consistently evaluating progress can help lead to a successful transition.
-A financial advisor can alleviate questions and ensure that a plan is being considered from all angles, providing valuable support for this life transition, and helping ensure that you’re ready for retirement.
+A financial team can alleviate questions and ensure that a plan is being considered from all angles, providing valuable support for this life transition, and helping ensure that you’re ready for retirement.

 Optimize your retirement by learning about savings plans, estate planning and wealth transfer in the Preparing for Retirement playlist on the UMB Financial Education Center.